group-6-d/to-do-app/README.md

 ***This is a service where you can create and manage your tasks.***

 ## Tools and stack:
-* HTML / CSS / React.js / TypeScript / NodeJS /  API / JWT / Sequelize / PG / PostgreSQL / Tailwind
+* React.js / TypeScript / Tailwind
+* NodeJS /  API / JWT / Sequelize / PG / PostgreSQL

 ## Here's what was done:
 * set up infrastructure and created Express server;